 EXPORTED MODEL DOMESTIC MODEL IDENTICAL?
 DIFFERENCES Product code of each model of the goods exported to Australia Product code of comparable model sold on the domestic market of the country of export If goods are identical indicate "YES".
 Otherwise "NO" Where the good exported to Australia is not identical to the like goods, describe the specification differences.
-If it is impractical to detail specification differences in this table refer to documents which outline differences [Remove confidential data] [Remove confidential data] [Remove confidentia I data]
+If it is impractical to detail specification differences in this table refer to documents which outline differences

-C-4 Please Currency in which you have expressed data in

-provide any column SALES

-technical and

-illustrative Currency in domestic sales is Rupiah.

-material that may

-be helpful in

-identifying or

-classifying the

-goods that your

-company sells on

-the domestic

-market.
-Currency

-Payment terms [Remove confidential data]

-Shipment terms Typical shipment terms to customers in the
+C-4 Please provide any technical and illustrative material that may be helpful in identifying or classifying the goods that your company sells on the domestic market.